serenity-is/docs/tutorials/courses/README.md

 - Build a master–detail UI (students + enrollments)
 - Add filtering, exporting (Excel/PDF), and friendly navigation

+## Running the Application

+Before you begin, start the application from your IDE or from the command line with `dotnet run`.
+The default login is:

+- **Username:** `admin`
+- **Password:** `serenity`

+You need to be signed in to create records through the screens you'll build in this tutorial.

 ## Defining the Department Table with a Migration

 Let's start by defining a database table to store the departments that students belong to.